 You will have three distribution options upon the death of your loved one to receive the funds from their IRA.
-In general, the best option is the “Life Expectancy Method” as it allows you to delay the withdrawal of funds from the IRA, and allows the money invested to grow tax-deferred (traditional) or tax-free (Roth).
+In general, the best option is the “Life Expectancy Method” as it allows you to delay the withdrawal of funds from the IRA, and allows the money invested to grow tax-deferred (Traditional) or tax-free (Roth).
 The three options are outlined fully below:

 The first option is to simply take a lump-sum and be taxed on the full distribution.
-There is no 10% early withdrawal penalty (regardless of your age or their deceased owner), but you are taxed on the amount distributed if it is a traditional IRA.
-You’re also giving up the tax-deferred (traditional) or tax-free (Roth) benefits of the account.
+There is no 10% early withdrawal penalty (regardless of your age or the deceased owner), but you are taxed on the amount distributed if it is a Traditional IRA.
+You’re also giving up the tax-deferred (Traditional) or tax-free (Roth) benefits of the account.
 Don’t take this option.
-It’s the worst tax and financial option you have.
+It’s the worst tax and financial option available to you.

 Life Expectancy Method – Stretch IRA

-There is pending legislation which the House has passed but the Senate has sat on which would limit the ability to stretch the IRA out to a maximum of 10 years.
+There is pending legislation which the House has passed, but the Senate has sat on, which would limit the ability to stretch the IRA out to a maximum of 10 years.
 Even if that legislation passes, the Stretch IRA will be a good option to at least continue the tax benefits of the inherited IRA for 10 years.

-This option is available to all inherited Roth accounts, but is only available to inherited traditional IRAs where the deceased account owner was under age 70 1/2 at the date of their death.
-Under this option, the beneficiary IRA is not subject to RMD.
+This option is available to all inherited Roth accounts, but is only available to inherited Traditional IRAs where the deceased account owner was under age 70 1/2 at the date of their death.
+Under this option, the Inherited IRA is not subject to RMD.
 However, it must be fully distributed by December 31st of the fifth year following the year of the account owner’s death.
 There is no 10% early withdrawal penalty, and distributions are subject to tax.
-Again, this option is only available to traditional accounts.
+Again, this option is only available to Traditional accounts.

-Investing with a Self-Directed Beneficiary IRA
+Investing with a Self-Directed Inherited IRA

-Stretching out the benefits of an inherited IRA can be powerful, but make sure you plan for RMDs before you make any self-directed investment from your beneficiary IRA.
+Stretching out the benefits of an inherited IRA can be powerful, but make sure you plan for RMDs before you make any self-directed investments from your Inherited IRA.